Common Name(s): Wenge

 Workability: Can be difficult to work with hand and machine tools.
 Blunts tool edges.
 Sands unevenly due to differences in density between light and dark areas.
 Very splintery—care must be used when handling unfinished wood with bare hands, as splinters have an increased risk of infection.
 Very large pores can be difficult to fill if a perfectly smooth/level finish is desired.

 Odor: Wenge has a faint, slightly bitter scent when being worked.

-Allergies/Toxicity: Although severe reactions are quite uncommon, breathing Wenge wood dust has been reported to cause central nervous system effects, irritation of the skin and eyes, and is a sensitizer.
+Allergies/Toxicity: Although severe reactions are quite uncommon, breathing Wenge wood dust has been reported to cause central nervous system effects, abdominal cramps, irritation of the skin and eyes, and is a sensitizer.
 Also, Wenge splinters tend to take longer to heal and are more likely to go septic (get infected) than splinters from other woods.
 See the articles Wood Allergies and Toxicity and Wood Dust Safety for more information.

 Pricing/Availability: Available in wide boards and veneer sheets.
 Prices are high, and are likely to remain so as supplies dwindle.

 Sustainability: This wood species is not listed in the CITES Appendices, but is on the IUCN Red List.
 It is listed as endangered due to a population reduction of over 50% in the past three generations, caused by a decline in its natural range, and exploitation.

 Common Uses: Veneer, paneling, furniture, turned objects, and musical instruments.